phydano/Bot-App/README.md

 ### Business Justification:

 With the Conversational Bot I created, the users can now have some interactions with the bot (through Card, Prompts).
 The user can registered (POST) to the database, and they can check the balance (GET) or deposit the money (UPDATE) or even remove themselves (DELETE).
 Furthermore the bot provides an exchange rate feature where users can ask the bot to do the exchange (E.g. NZD to USD) using Yahoo api.
 The application also used the Text Analytics Cognitive service to recognized the feedback given back from the users to check the state of the sentiment between 0-1.
 With this we will know whether the users like Bot service or not.
-It also remembers the name of the registed the user who is in that channel.
+It also remembers the name of the registed user who is in that channel.
 The user can also get additional help through external URL that allows them to ask the support team directly if the Bot does not meet their needs.

 ### How to communicate with the Bot App: